TomConlin/Transdipporator/README.md

 ########################################################

-Perhaps more helpful will be what I hear refereed to as:
+Perhaps more helpful will be what I hear refered to as:
      the "predicate list"

 The script `tina.awk` takes a list of triples and